 Keep These Hurricane Food Essentials on Hand to Ride Out the Storm

-With Hurricane Irma expected to make landfall in the Caribbean and Florida this week, now is the time to stock up on emergency foods—with a focus on non-perishable food—so that you can weather the storm with plenty to eat.
+The Atlantic hurricane season starts in June and goes all the way through November 30, so now's the time to stock up on emergency foods—with a focus on non-perishable food—to make sure you can weather the storm with plenty to eat.
 (There's more to hurricane preparedness than items we eat, of course—at the very least make sure to keep a flashlight, different types of batteries, and a first aid kit in your hurricane kit.)
 So before you hit the grocery store, take a look at this hurricane checklist for the best survival foods you can buy.

 According to the FDA, non-perishable foods—foods that are shelf-stable, and don't need to be refrigerated or cooked—should be the first items you throw in your grocery cart.
 Here's a list of non-perishable items you should stock up for and can enjoy throughout the storm.

 Your water may not be drinkable after a storm, so purchase bottled water you can drink and cook with post-Hurricane Irma or any other natural disaster.
 Be sure to buy at least one gallon of water per person per day for no less than three days, FEMA recommends.
 (For a family of three, that's nine gallons of water.)